widd/cp-protocol/as2/server/inventory.md

 ##### Messages that pertain to users' items inventory functions.
 ---
 ### Query Player Awards
-Sent to clients when they request their penguin's awards.
+Sent to clients when they request a penguin's awards.

 `qpa`